Why Feminism is a Hate Movement

 Yes, that is a challenge to prove me wrong.

 Contrary to what some critics believe, feminists don't ignore male issues.
-No, that would be a welcome alternative.
-Here are a few instances where feminists showed how they really feel about gender equality.
+That would be a welcome alternative.
+Here are a few instances where feminists lived up to the word "feminazi."

 Hiding Facts About Domestic Violence